 There are a number of people who generally need to be involved when deciding where the decedent’s money goes, and a key component to successful estate management is the step that Viren refers to as assembling the team.

-“Generally, the core team consists of the CPA, the attorney, and any family members key to the situation,” Viren said.
+“Generally, the core team consists of the financial professional, the attorney, and any family members key to the situation,” Viren said.
 It can also include insurance, medical or HR professionals, depending on the circumstances around the death and claims surrounding the estate.
-(Related: Find an advisor)
+(Related: Find a financial professional)

 This team can help the executor stay on track and make good decisions.
 Communication is key, Viren cautions, both among the team members and also between the team and the family to make sure there are no hidden agendas or underlying suspicions.

 “Most people named executor aren’t trained to deal with this sort of thing,” said Viren.
 “That’s where the team can help.”

 In addition to having a team for support, executors are generally entitled to some kind of compensation, which may also help to ease the burden of taking on the management of an estate.
 But if the prospect is still too overwhelming, executors do have the option to resign from administering the estate, after which the probate court will assign someone else to step in.

 Make it easier on your executor